AdobeDocs/analytics.en/help/components/c-variables/dimensionslist/reports-cross-sell.md

 ---
 description: Displays the relationship between products in the same product string.
 For example, if a visitor purchased Item A, what other products were also in the cart at the time of purchase.
-seo-description: Displays the relationship between products in the same product string.
-For example, if a visitor purchased Item A, what other products were also in the cart at the time of purchase.
-seo-title: Cross-Sell
 solution: Analytics
 title: Cross-Sell
 topic: Reports